Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 18 trips per day across all routes, which translates to approximately one weekly trip per individual stop.
+The average distance residents live from the nearest stop is 154 meters, indicating excellent transport accessibility.
+On average, there are 18 trips per day across all routes, which equates to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport